src-d/blog/content/post/difftree.md

 understanding the challenges and the proposed solutions at a conceptual level will help you solve similar problems in the future.

-**P.S.** The trees in the photo are oaks at Dixie Plantation, South Carolina, USA.
-The photo is called "[Old Trees](http://www.moiseslevy.com/Old%20Trees)" copyright (c) 2015 by Moises Levy.

-**P.P.S.** Thanks to my reviewers, Miguel Molina and Vadim Markovtsev for their suggestions, proper English and clean code; the broken English and the convoluted code is all mine.
+**P.S.** Thanks to my reviewers, Miguel Molina and Vadim Markovtsev for their suggestions, proper English and clean code; the broken English and the convoluted code is all mine.